-Though it may be daunting, you’ll reap plenty of benefits from conducting a content audit.
+Though the content audit process may seem daunting, you’ll reap plenty of benefits from conducting a content audit.
 Here’s how to get started.

 A content audit isn’t possible without site analytics.
-Collect and compile this data into a spreadsheet that will serve as the basis of your content audit.
+Collect and compile this data into a spreadsheet.
+This will serve as the basis of your content audit.
 Although it can be meticulous, more detail will benefit you in breaking down your content’s successes and failures.

 Remember to categorize your content, e.g., by distinguishing landing pages from blog posts, or classifying blog posts according to their overarching themes.
-Each piece of content should serve a unique purpose on your website, and categorizing them on your spreadsheet will help provide a clearer overview of what each piece contributes.
+Each piece of content should serve a unique purpose on your website, and categorizing them on your spreadsheet provides a clear overview of your content performance.

 Unfortunately, collecting site data is the most tedious step—but don’t let that scare you off.